Radon10043/Empirical-Study-LLM-MR/software-under-test/grep/chats/prompt.md

 ## Chat 3

 You are an expert on metamorphic testing.
 Based on the above case, please identify the metamorphic relation of GNU Grep.
 Grep searches one or more input files for lines containing a match to a specified pattern.
 By default, Grep outputs the matching lines.
 In addition, documentation for Grep is avaliable online, which can be found at [https://www.gnu.org/software/grep/manual/grep.html](https://www.gnu.org/software/grep/manual/grep.html).
-Please identify the metamorphic relations of this system as much as possible and codify them as Python code.
+Please identify the metamorphic relations of this program as much as possible and codify them as Python code.
 Here are some examples:

 ```python
 @parameterized.expand(load_test_cases)